hms-dbmi/chromoscope/docs/README.md

 # Chromoscope

-Welcome to the documentation of Chromoscope (Structural Variant Exploration Less Tedious).
+Welcome to the documentation of Chromoscope.

 Chromoscope is an interactive visualization tool that supports **multiscale** and **multiform** visualizations.
 Chromoscope enables users to analyze SVs at multiple scales, using four main views (multiscale) (Fig. 1a–d).
 Moreover, each view uses different visual representations (multiform) that can facilitate the interpretation for a given level of scale.